scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDB.md

 ## Before you begin

-You must create an AKS cluster based on the following requirements and recommendations, and your project's requirements.
+You must create an AKS cluster based on the following requirements, recommendations, and your project's requirements.
 For specific details about how to create an AKS cluster, refer to the following official Microsoft documentation based on the tool you use in your environment:

 * [Azure CLI](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli)
 * [PowerShell](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-powershell)